TeseoLou/codoku/README.md

 ### **9.1.2 Improved Screen Reader Support**
 - **Observation**: Although modals and toggles are announced properly, screen reader users cannot currently interact with or understand the state of the Sudoku grid itself.
-- **Plan**: Restructure the grid with semantic roles, possibly using ARIA `grid`, `row`, and `cell` roles or a native HTML `<table>` structure to support narrated navigation.
+- **Plan**: I’d like to experiment with restructuring the grid using semantic ARIA roles such as `grid`, `row`, and `cell`, or by converting the layout to a native HTML `<table>`.
+This would help support screen reader navigation and provide clearer, narrated feedback for non-visual users.
 - **Goal**: Ensure screen reader users receive meaningful cues while moving across the grid and entering values.

 ## **9.2 JavaScript Optimization**
+To improve loading time and production efficiency, Codoku will eventually adopt a more optimized JavaScript pipeline.
+This will allow the codebase to remain clear and maintainable during development while enabling better performance in deployment environments.

+### 9.2 JavaScript Optimization

-To improve loading time and production efficiency, Codoku will eventually move toward minified and modular JavaScript.
-This ensures maintainability during development while enabling performance improvements for deployment.
+To improve loading time and production efficiency, Codoku will eventually adopt a more optimized JavaScript pipeline.
+This will allow the codebase to remain clear and maintainable during development while enabling better performance in deployment environments.

-### **9.2.1 Unminified JavaScript Files**
+### 9.2.1 Unminified JavaScript Files

-- **Context**: Lighthouse flagged JavaScript files as unminified.
+- **Context**: Google Lighthouse flagged all JavaScript files (e.g., `game.js`, `theme.js`, `init.js`) as unminified, leading to slightly larger file sizes and longer load times.
-- **Reason**: Code was intentionally left readable and commented for learning and assessment.
+- **Reason**: The JavaScript was intentionally left in a readable, fully commented format to support learning outcomes, assessment clarity, and debugging.
-- **Planned**: Introduce minification via Terser or integrate a build process using Webpack or Parcel to optimize delivery for production use.
+- **Planned Enhancements**:
+  - I've come across Terser as a tool for `JavaScript` minification and would like to explore how it can reduce file size and improve load speed.
+  - I’d also like to experiment with ES module support to better understand how breaking code into smaller, reusable parts can enhance scalability and maintainability in larger projects.

 ## **9.3 Performance Enhancements**
 Performance tuning is a key focus for future iterations.
 Planned improvements include stripping unused styles and optimizing visual content to ensure smoother gameplay, especially on mobile devices.